Edited by: Keri Stooksbury

 American Airlines has eliminated all change fees for first, business, Premium Economy, and Main Cabin tickets for all domestic and short-haul international flying on all tickets, excluding Basic Economy.

-If you’ve purchased a refundable ticket you can make changes to your itinerary without needing to pay any additional fees.
+If you’ve purchased a refundable ticket, you can make changes to your itinerary without needing to pay any additional fees.
 If you’re changing to a more expensive option, you will need to pay the difference in price.
 If you’re changing to a cheaper flight, the difference in fare will be refunded to your original method of payment.

-As of November 11, 2020, American Airlines has eliminated all change and redeposit fees on award tickets.
+American Airlines has eliminated all change and redeposit fees on award tickets.

 Step 1: Log into your account on American’s homepage and select Your trips / Check in.